ai/ssdeploy/README.md

 14. Push the project’s changes to GitHub Actions to start deploying.
     Open **Actions** tab on GitHub to check out the process.
 15. Go to **Cloud Run** at [Google Cloud] and find your server.
-Open it by clicking on the name and find URL like `examplecom-hjv54hv.a.run.app`.
+Open it by clicking on the name and find the URL like `examplecom-hjv54hv.a.run.app`.
     Check that the website is working.
 16. Click on **Manage Custom Domains** → **Add mapping**.
 Select your app, **Verify a new domain**, and enter your domain name.